 React API Reference

-.
+Components from @lingui/react wrap the vanilla JS API from @lingui/core.
 React components handle changes of active language or interpolated variables better than low-level API and also take care of re-rendering when locale or messages change.

 Rendering of Translations